 “In just five years, we went from a rag-tag group of half-a-dozen to more than 100 regulars from Akron, Cleveland and Youngstown becoming one of the biggest Clubs in the U.S.,” said Vitullo.

 Ohio Disc Dogs host competitions all year long in Northeast Ohio, drawing competitors from throughout the Midwest.
 One of their largest events is the Winter Championship held in January at Virginia Kendall Park – the only US World-Qualifying event that’s played in the snow.
+NOTE: In 2019 the Winter Event moved to Davison, Michigan because the National Park Service disallowed our permit for no good reason, driving the event out of Northeast Ohio.

 “Last year was our 4th Annual K9 Frisbee Toss & Fetch Winter Championship and it drew competitors from eight states and Canada,” said Vitullo.
 “We rent the Lodge at the Virginia Kendall Ledges, bring in catered food from Moe’s Restaurant in Cuyahoga Falls, and play toss and fetch all day out in the cold.
 Everyone loves it, particularly the dogs who can run all day in the cooler temperatures.”